 Brief description of the accommodation/how the service operates:

 This home is a registered Residential Care Home which provides health and social care for up to 40 residents.
+There is an enclosed inner garden for residents to access.

 2.0 Inspection summary